 Diet

 Their diet can vary depending on the availability of prey in their habitat.
 In areas with abundant prey, it may consume large numbers of clams or snails.
-On the other hand, it may feed on a broader range of small invertebrates in other areas.
+On the other hand, it may feed on a broader range of small prey in other areas.

 Reproduction

-Like other sea stars, Dendraster excentricus mainly reproduce sexually.
-They reach sexual maturity between one and four years of age.
-They have a relatively short lifespan, with most individuals living for about 5-10 years.
-They may undergo multiple reproductive cycles during this time, producing hundreds of offspring.
+They reach sexual maturity between one and four years of age and can undergo multiple reproductive cycles during this time, producing hundreds of offspring.

 Threats